ReitardXd/ReitardXd/README.md

 ## About

 3rd year CS student at SRMIST with a focus on systems programming, security, and anything that runs close to the metal.
-I build things from scratch — not because frameworks don't exist, but because I want to know exactly what's happening underneath.
+I like to build things from scratch — not because frameworks don't exist, but because I want to know exactly what's happening underneath and because its pretty cool to see how stuff works.

-Currently interested in: low-level C++, OS internals, network security, physics simulation, and aerospace systems.
-Long term goal is to work on something where being wrong has real consequences.
+Currently interested in: low-level C und  C++, OS internals, network security, physics simulation, and aerospace systems.
+Long term goal is to work on something where being wrong has real consequences i.e the Aerospace Industry.

 ---